-On July 28, 2020, MassDevelopment and the Massachusetts Department of Energy Resources announced that financing is now available through Property Assessed Clean Energy (PACE) Massachusetts to fund energy improvements on commercial and industrial buildings, multifamily properties with five or more units, and buildings owned by nonprofits.
-Read the full release here
+On July 28, 2020, MassDevelopment and the Massachusetts Department of Energy Resources announced that financing is now available through Property Assessed Clean Energy (PACE) Massachusetts for energy improvements on commercial and industrial buildings, multifamily properties with five or more units, and buildings owned by nonprofits.
+The first PACE Massachusetts project was financed in Greenfield on September 7, 2021.

 Individual Appendices and Documentation included in Guidelines

-Twenty two Massachusetts municipalities have opted in to PACE Massachusetts (as of July 30, 2020):
+Fifty Massachusetts municipalities have opted in to PACE Massachusetts (as of November 24, 2021):

 For more information on starting the municipal opt-in process and to obtain a copy of the PACE resolution model, please email us at: email@example.com.